 Accessibility Principles: POUR

 POUR is an acronym that describes functional accessibility.
-Many technology challenges are faced by people with disabilities.
+People face many technology challenges with disabilities.
 These challenges can be described using one of the POUR principles.

 Perceivability means identifying content and interface using the senses.
 For some, this means perceiving a product visually, while for others, it might be a matter of sound or touch.

-A product is said to be operable when a user can successfully use the necessary interactive elements like buttons, navigation, etc. They can be identified by clicking or tapping or by using voice commands to operate the interface.
+A product is said to be operable when users can successfully use the necessary interactive elements like buttons, navigation, etc. They can be identified by clicking or tapping, or using voice commands to operate the interface.

 Accessible design means designing for everyone

-Each designer should aim in creating digital products that can be used by the widest range of users.
+Each designer should aim to create digital products that the widest range of users can use.
 Designing a product means uniting people, not separating them by strengths and weaknesses.
 When you intend to help people with disabilities, you end up helping everyone.
-The flexibility of the product makes it easier for the user to adapt the product based on their needs.
+The product’s flexibility makes it easier for users to adapt it based on their needs.